theKAKAN/thekakan.github.io/content/about.md

 readingTime = false
 +++

-# Hi There
+# Hi There!

-I go by Hazel
+I go by KAKAN (_They/Them_)

-...or KAKAN, meaning cookie.
+...or Hazel, based on one of my favourite characters and claimed eye colour.

 I'm a student as well as a data nerd, aiming to be a backend dev.
 I'm quite shy, but I like socialising with new people and learning new stuff!

-_It's exciting!_
+_It's rather exciting!_

 ---